adityaK1950/Microsoft-Paint-Clone-PaintCraft/README.md

-# PaintCraft The Paint App 🎨 🖌️
+# PaintCraft: The Paint App 🎨 🖌️

 ## Overview 📖